Career Strategy Fellowships Study Abroad Summer Session SEARCH FELLOWSHIPS

 About the Richard U. Light Fellowship

 The Richard U. Light Fellowship Program was inaugurated in 1996 and provides full funding (transportation, tuition, room and board, and incidentals) for Yale students of exceptional promise to study Chinese, Japanese, or Korean at specifically approved sites in China, Taiwan, Japan, and South Korea.
 The Light Fellowship is fundamentally committed to intensive language study with the belief that such study abroad provides a tremendous opportunity for students to immerse themselves in new cultures.
 Light Fellowships are awarded twice each year and are tenable for one Yale semester, an academic year, a summer, or combinations thereof.
+Deadlines for this fellowship are typically earlier than other fellowships.

 Richard U. Light Fellow